mtgjson/mtgjson-website/NOTES.md

 ## TODO

-- Figure out a more elegant solution to rendering downloads instead of just one component per grouping. e.g. render them all, not just sets, all and misc separately.
+- ~~Figure out a more elegant solution to rendering downloads instead of just one component per grouping. e.g. render them all, not just sets, all and misc separately.
+(Failed branch `table-experiment`)~~
 - Add meta data to every page.
-- Change the spec of download front matter to the JSON format.
+- ~~Change the spec of download front matter to the JSON format.~~
 - ~~Nice job adding TypeScript for no reason.~~
 - ~~Make flow chart of hydration system.~~
-- Add component for list of other non-lead contributors like myself
+- ~~Add component for list of other non-lead contributors like myself (Needs more work)~~
+- Add lazy loading for individual set downloading?